-Each step up the educational ladder requires a commitment in terms of time and resources.
-While an associate degree takes two years by itself, a doctorate may require three to five years on top of a four-year undergraduate education.
+Each step up the educational ladder requires time and resources.
+An associate degree takes two years to complete, while a doctorate may require three to five years in addition to a four-year undergraduate education.
 Prospective nurses must weigh their career goals against the cost and job outlook for advanced nursing degrees.
 Nurses can also pursue graduate certificates in specialized nursing fields, which may take less than a year to complete.

-Prospective nurses can become an RN or a licensed practical nurse (LPN) by earning an associate degree in nursing.
+Prospective nurses can become RNs or licensed practical nurses (LPN) with an associate degree in nursing.
 Associate students learn fundamental nursing principles and complete hands-on practicums to build their nursing skills.
-Nursing is a fast-growing profession, and with an associate degree, graduates can earn their licenses and begin working as full-time nurses.
+Nursing is a fast-growing profession, and associate degree graduates can earn their licenses and begin working as full-time nurses.

-Associate-granting institutions typically require a high school diploma or the equivalent, but most do not require test scores such as the SAT or ACT.
+Associate-granting institutions typically require a high school diploma or equivalent, but few require standardized test scores.
 An associate degree requires approximately 60 credits, and prospective nurses typically earn the degree in two years.
 Online nursing programs, including online LPN nursing programs, allow students to complete practicum requirements locally, which can lead to job placement after graduation.

-The associate degree prepares graduates to take the NCLEX to become an RN or an LPN, depending on their career goals.
-The requirements vary by state, so prospective nurses must check their local guidelines.
-With an RN, graduates can also earn an RN to BSN online or an RN to MSN online, both of which advance a nurse's career prospects.
+An associate degree prepares graduates to take the NCLEX to become RNs or LPNs, depending on their career goals.
+Requirements vary by state, so prospective nurses must check their local guidelines.
+RNs can earn their RN-to-BSN online or RN-to-MSN online, both of which advance nurses' career prospects.

 - Nursing Fundamentals